Garrett Cooper Player Props: Marlins vs. Padres

 Garrett Cooper At The Plate

-- He has gone deep in five games this year (13.2%), leaving the park in 3.3% of his plate appearances.

-- In 31.6% of his games this season, Cooper has had at least one RBI.
-He's picked up more than one in 15.8% and driven in three or more of his team's runs in one contest.
+- Cooper has driven in a run in 13 games this season (33.3%), including six games with more than one RBI (15.4%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once 10 times this year (26.3%), including one multi-run game.
+- He has scored at least once 10 times this season (25.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.